julianferres/competitive-companion-fetcher-node/README.md

 # competitive-companion-fetcher-node

-Little HTTP Server which works with [competitive-programming](https://github.com/jmerle/competitive-companion), fetching problems and generating test files and a template for it
+Little HTTP Server written in node.js which works with [competitive-companion](https://github.com/jmerle/competitive-companion).
+It fetches a problem, parse the corresponding test files and generates a template for it